khang06/shittymidi/README.md

 # usage
 drag and drop a midi file onto shittymidi.exe

+if using this for any black midi stuff, i'd recommend installing omnimidi *and* using the windows multimedia wrapper patch

 # resources used
 [TMIDI](http://www.grandgent.com/tom/projects/tmidi/) - almost all of my code is based on this. very fast midi player that works well, but sadly the entire source code is made up of 2 files